 Dr. Gabor Takacs is a professor-emeritus at the Petroleum Engineering Department at the University of Miskolc, Hungary where he held the position of Department Head from 1995 till 2012.
 He holds MS and PhD degrees in Petroleum Engineering and a doctorate from the Hungarian Academy of Sciences.
-Between 2007-2010 he was acting Director of the Petroleum Engineering program at

-The Petroleum Institute in Abu Dhabi, UAE; and taught at Texas Tech University, USA in 1988/89.
+Between 2007-2010 he was acting Director of the Petroleum Engineering program at The Petroleum Institute in Abu Dhabi, UAE; and taught at Texas Tech University, USA in 1988/89.

 He has more than 35 years of teaching and consulting experience in the production engineering field.
 In 1995/96 he was selected SPE Distinguished Lecturer, was Outstanding Technical Editor for the SPE journal "Production and Facilities" 1992-2003; chaired the Artificial Lift TIG (Technical Interest Group) of SPE in 1997-2003.
-He is the author of several books on artificial lift technology; "Modern Sucker-Rod Pumping"

-(1993), "Sucker-Rod Pumping Manual" (2002), "Gas Lift Manual" (2005), all published by PennWell Books, USA.
-His books "Electrical Submersible Pumps Manual" (2009) and "Sucker-Rod Pumping Handbook" (2015) were published by Elsevier, USA.
+He is the author of several books on artificial lift technology; "Modern Sucker-Rod Pumping (1993), "Sucker-Rod Pumping Manual" (2002), "Gas Lift Manual" (2005), all published by PennWell Books, USA.
+His books "Electrical Submersible Pumps Manual" (2009) and "Sucker-Rod Pumping Handbook" (2015) were published by Elsevier LISA.
+Dr Takacs has more than 100 technical papers published by Elsevier, USA.
 Dr. Takacs has more than 100 technical papers to his credit.
 He taught various short courses for many oil companies in Libya, Mexico, Argentina, Indonesia, UAE, Romania, Malaysia, Peru, Oman, India, Egypt, Qatar, and Austria; and is a well-known consultant and instructor on production engineering and artificial lift topics.